Nahad0th/WebApps/README.md

-This repository is for the storing of our work for homework 4.
+This repository is for the storing of our work for Project 3.

+To run, run the app.py, then open the html like we did in class.

 Isaac Shepherd - shepherdi17@students.ecu.edu